-This page/post is not about a newly discovered Jane Austen manuscript à la Pride and Prejudice or Sense and Sensibility, but speaks to the few insights I’ve gained during the course of submitting manuscripts to publishers for consideration.
-Since I’ve always disliked taking the necessary steps to do that, my submissions have been very few and far between—and here I’m not only speaking in terms of weeks or months, but years.
-The process is often lengthy, requiring patience and, ultimately, persistence, for rarely do writers and agents meet the precise requirements spelled out in an editor’s wish list each and every time a manuscript lands in her slush pile or on her desk.
+This reflection is not about a newly discovered Jane Austen manuscript à la Pride and Prejudice or Sense and Sensibility, but speaks to the few insights I’ve gained while making manuscript submissions to publishers for consideration.
+This is the one step that writers resist taking, for by so doing, they risk receiving a rejection.
+(The more of those you get, the thicker the skin you develop–or so “they” say!)
+The process of sending one’s work out, in days prior to the COVID-19 pandemic, had often involved acquiring padded envelopes, correctly-sized cardboard boxes, brown wrapping paper, and stamps.
+A trek or drive to the post office would follow, where a weigh-in of the item would have to take place before the postage could be determined and affixed.
+In other words, it was a time-consuming bother!
+My mailings had been very few and far between, and by that, I don’t mean weeks or months, but years!
+The process required patience and ultimately, persistence.
+Rarely do writers meet all the requirements spelled out in an editor’s or agent’s wish list when their manuscripts land in the slush pile on someone’s desk.
 As both published and unpublished writers already know, learning about the process of creative writing is a life-long venture.
 In my own case, I’ll always need to be reminded of the essential elements of this craft, whether I pursue this through my personal choice of reading (fiction and non-fiction), or the workshops and courses I choose to attend.

-If you are here on this page, perhaps you already belong to one or more writers’ groups–safe havens where members share the same or similar goals as they seek to improve their writing skills.
+If you are visiting this page, perhaps you already belong to one or more writers’ groups–safe havens where members share the same or similar goals as they seek to improve their writing skills.
 Part of this sharing may involve laughter or tears, for manuscript rejections from agents and editors are far, far more common than are acceptances.
-Even our published friends will tell us that having a best-selling book does not always guarantee that future manuscripts will find a home.
-So let’s get the topic of rejection out of the way by dealing with it first…

 The Truth Be Told: